Clore Learning Spaces Schools Connect Programme

 Overview

-The Clore Duffield Foundation is launching a new grant programme to support organisations with Clore Learning Spaces to develop and deliver innovative programmes for hard-to-reach state-funded primary and secondary schools.
+The Clore Duffield Foundation has launched a new grant programme to support organisations with Clore Learning Spaces to develop and deliver innovative programmes for hard-to-reach state-funded primary and secondary schools.

 The grant programme is designed to support organisations to test and innovate new approaches to developing and sustaining engagement with hard-to-reach schools.
 The programme aims to allow organisations to make a significant step-change in their current engagement with schools.